moderncampus/cms-examples/gadget-starter/README.md

 >#### **``notifications``**
 >
->This entry, if present, causes OU Campus to forward notifications of the specified type(s) to the gadget, which allows you to create a Javascript event listener to listen for these events.
+>This entry, if present, causes Omni CMS to forward notifications of the specified type(s) to the gadget, which allows you to create a Javascript event listener to listen for these events.
 Enter one or more notification types separated by commas.
 Refer to the **Gadget Events** section below to see the system defined gadget events that are natively accessible without this entry.
 >
 >
 ```xml